Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers

-The second type of methods builds statistical models to characterize the data generating process of the rank data and uses the estimated models to generate the aggregated ranking list \citep{critchlow1991probability, marden1996analyzing, alvo2014statistical}.
-The most popular model for rank data is the Thurstone order statistics model, which includes the Thurstone--Mosteller--Daniels model \citep{thurstone1927law, mosteller1951remarks, daniels1950rank} and Plackett--Luce model \citep{luce1959, plackett1975} as special cases.
-Together with variants and extensions \citep{benter1994, bockenholt1992thurstonian}, the Thurston model family has been successfully applied to a wide range of problems \citep[e.g.,][]{murphy2006, murphy2008jasa, johnson2002bayesian, graydavies2016}.
-Briefly, the Thurstone model assumes that there is an underlying evaluation score for each entity, whose noisy version determines the rankings.
-In the Thurstone--Mosteller--Daniels and Plackett--Luce models, the noises are assumed to follow the normal and Gumbel distributions, respectively.
-The Plackett-Luce model can be equivalently viewed as a multistage model that models the ranking process sequentially, where each entity has a unique parameter representing its probability of being selected at each stage up to a normalizing constant.
+The second type builds statistical models to characterize the data generating process of the rank data and uses the estimated models to generate the aggregated ranking list \citep{blockmarschak1960, McFadden1980, Diaconis1988, critchlow1991probability, marden1996analyzing, alvo2014statistical}.
+The most popular model for rank data is the Thurstone order statistics model, which includes the Thurstone--Mosteller--Daniels (TMD) model \citep{thurstone1927law, mosteller1951remarks, daniels1950rank} and Plackett--Luce (PL) model \citep{Bradley1952, luce1959, plackett1975} as special cases.
+Together with variants and extensions \citep{Stern1990, bockenholt1992thurstonian, WALKER2002303}, the Thurston model family has been successfully applied to a wide range of problems \citep[e.g.,][]{murphy2006, murphy2008jasa, johnson2002bayesian, graydavies2016}.
+Briefly, the Thurstone model assumes that there is an underlying evaluation score for each entity, whose noisy versions determine the rankings.
+In the TMD and PL models, the noises are assumed to follow the normal and Gumbel distributions, respectively.
+The PL model can be equivalently viewed as a multistage model that models the ranking process sequentially, where each entity has a unique parameter representing its probability of being selected at each stage up to a normalizing constant.
 A closely related literature to the development of rank data analysis is the analysis of pairwise comparison data; see \citet{Bradley1952} and \citet{david1963method} for earlier development, \citet{Davidson1976} and \citet{hastie1998} for applications, \citet{luce1959, Rao1967, plackett1975, Agresti1990} and \citet{Huang2006} for various extensions, and \citet{hunter2004mm, guiver2009bayesian, gormley2009} and \citet{Doucet2012} for efficient Bayesian computation.